gitkraken/gitlens-docs/gitlens/gitlens-trials.md

 1. Visit [app.gitkraken.com](https://app.gitkraken.com/)
 2. Login with your GitKraken account
-3. Select “New Multi-User Trial (if you already have an organization and have not started a trial, select that and continue with step 5)
-4. Name the organization when prompted
+3. Select your organization and then “Start Multi-User Trial"
 5. [Add users](/gitlens/gitlens-organization/#add-users)
 6. Once users are added, your extended Multi-user trial has begun